kisspread/notes/docs/UI/CommonUI/02CommonActionWidget.md

+---
-Title: How to Use CommonActionWidget
+title: How to Use CommonActionWidget
-Comments:true
+comments:  true
+---

 ## Support for Held Progress Animation
 I have been trying to make it work without success, but after debugging layer by layer, I finally found the reason.